Our Essential Services

-After your application has been completed, you must wait for your visa to be approved, which shouldn’t take longer than 30 days.
+After you submit your application has been completed, you will usually wait no longer than 30 days.
 Once it is approved, your local consulate or diplomatic mission will notify you, and you then have six months to collect your visa.

 Your work visa has the duration of your contract, which cannot be shorter than one year.
 If you have an unlimited contract, your work permit has a maximum duration of two years.
 The length of your residence permit will also correspond to the length of your contract.

-A work visa in Italy costs 116 EUR (127 USD).
+A work visa in Italy costs 116 EUR (140 USD).
 Unless otherwise stated, this fee is paid in the currency of the country where the application is made.
-As usual, check your own visa conditions before applying or paying any fee to make sure you have the correct information.

 Blue Card: Europe’s “Green Card” for Highly Skilled Workers